synergy-design-system/synergy-design-system/CONTRIBUTING.md

 ## Code conventions

-We are enforcing common code conventions via `eslint`.
+We are enforcing common code conventions via `eslint` and `stylelint`.
 Please make sure your code meets those conventions by linting your files or your PR may not be approved.
 You may use your editors eslint integration or run `pnpm lint` in the package that you are working on.
+Linting of all packages is also possible by issuing `pnpm lint` in the root of this repository.

 When writing components, use our defined list of design tokens for spacing, fonts or colors.
 As a rule of thumb, there should be no need to have a static color anywhere in your css code.